Add transitions between slides in Keynote on Mac

 Ease Out: Accelerate objects after they leave their locations.

 Ease In & Ease Out: Accelerate objects when they leave their locations and slow them when they approach their new locations.

-Change when to start the transition: Click the Start Transition pop-up menu, then choose On Click or Automatically.
-If you choose Automatically, to set the amount of time before the transition starts, click the arrows next to the Delay field.
+Change when to start the transition: Click the Start Transition pop-up menu, then select On Click or Automatically.
+If you select Automatically, to set the amount of time before the transition starts, click the arrows next to the Delay field.